Adversity is just a challenge we have not yet conquered. Together, we can build a future for our community that is both strong and kind.

 Many families in our area are finding it harder to pay for food, housing, and other basic needs.
 Some people make too much money to get help, but still do not have enough to cover everything they need.
 These neighbors may need more support in the future.

-To help, the Bethel Area Food Shelf (BAFS) started the Community Resilience & Sustainability Project.
+To help, we are building the NeighborGood Hub.
 This project supports people in Barnard, Bethel, Pittsfield, Rochester, and Stockbridge, which is the BAFS service area.

 Why This Project Matters